Nonlocal Co-occurrence for Image Downscaling: Related Work

 \subsection{Optimization methods}

 There are approaches which model image downscaling as an optimization problem.
 The downscaling problem was formulated to maximize the structural similarity index (SSIM) between the input and corresponding downscaled image \cite{oztireli2015perceptually}.
 The solution leads to a non-linear filter, which computes local luminance and contrast measures on the input image and a smoothed version of it.
 The global optimization framework could be able to render most of fine details.
 However, the spatial distribution of pixels within each patch is usually not considered in the SSIM index computation.
 Therefore, this technique \cite{oztireli2015perceptually} sometimes fails to handle structured patterns, thus resulting in aliasing artifacts.
 An interpolation-dependent downscaling method was proposed in \cite{zhang2011interpolation} where the objective of the optimization was set to minimize the sum of square errors between the input image and the one interpolated from the corresponding downsampled image.
 The problem of downscaling was posed as a $L_0$ regularized optimization in \cite{liu2018L0}.
 It consists of two $L_0$ priors.
 One of the priors was intended to enforce the fact that there is an inverse square proportionality between the number of edge pixels of the downscaled image and the downscaling factor.
 Another prior was used to minimize the sparsity of the downsampling matrix.
 Image downscaling was performed by remapping high frequencies to the representable range of the downsampled spectrum in \cite{gastal2017spectral}.
-The input image was first decomposed into a set of spatially-localized non-harmonic waves; and then the frequency remapping was modeled as an optimization problem.
+The input image was first decomposed into a set of spatially-localized non-harmonic waves; and then the frequency remapping was modeled as an optimization problem. { In \cite{cho2021learning}, a phase is estimated from the high and low resolution image and a patch class is estimated based on edge and direction analysis in a region.
+The image is downscaled using the kernel which is trained by optimising these parameters.}